microsoft/WhatTheHack/056-CosmicTroubleshooting/Student/Challenge-01.md

 - Viewing their Orders for the specific Shop

-The architecture of the solution:
+The architecture of the solution:<br>
 ![Application Interface](../images/architecture-overview.png)

 The resources in the blue box are not part of the application itself, but allow for easier development and testing experience.